 Josef Allen Hynek, was the scientist who initially started Project Sign.
 Hynek was a skeptic whose aim was to debunk UFO sightings and he believed adamantly that reports of UFOs were a product of confusion or misinterpretations of natural phenomena.
 After concluding his research with the Air Force he became one of the most prominent figures in ufology and was completely convinced that there was validity to the multitude of claims.
 Along with famed ufologist, Jacques Vallée, Hynek dedicated his life to studying UFO phenomena, creating a method for studying sightings and contact with UFOs that became the namesake for Stephen Spielberg’s movie, Close Encounters of the Third Kind.
 One of the most convincing factors for Hynek was reports such as the one above, from reputable, experienced pilots, whom he trusted and knew had logged hundreds of hours in flight.

 Hynek wasn’t the only one who called out the shortcomings of the Condon Report and it’s failure to approach UFO phenomena from an objective standpoint.
-Another article listed on the NSA’s website details accounts by military personnel reporting a series of UFO sightings in the mid-70s around nuclear-weapon storage areas and nuclear-missile control facilities at Air Force bases across North America.
+Another declassifed UFO document listed on the NSA’s website details accounts by military personnel reporting a series of UFO sightings in the mid-70s around nuclear-weapon storage areas and nuclear-missile control facilities at Air Force bases across North America.
 The article excoriates the Condon Report for leaving out hundreds of government intelligence reports related to UFOs, unexplained radar transmissions and even the cases that were the motivation for starting the studies in the first place.

 While this index found on the NSAs website falls short of revealing anything radically new, it is a slight concession to the demand from the public for more transparency and disclosure.
 Is this really all that the NSA has to reveal or is there more that it’s hiding?